zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

                 responder (often the server).
               - ``CONTENTS_BOTH``: Record the data sent in both directions.
-                Results in the two directions being intermixed in the file, in the order the data was seen by Bro.
+                Results in the two directions being intermixed in the file, in the order the data was seen by Zeek.

    :f: The file handle of the file to write the contents to.